rofeeqshittu/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Author

-Rofeeq Shittu
 The purpose of this project is to practice and demonstrate proficiency in JavaScript scripting.

 ```